Rome: St Peter's Basilica and The Vatican

 (4th picture above this one)

 A 2015 article in The Economist said the Vatican Museums attracted 5.89M visitors in 2014, almost as many as The Metropolitan Museum of Art in New York City, except the Met is 5 times bigger!
 No wonder we felt so cramped.
 Perusing the pictures (over 500 of the Vatican alone!) of our trip, we're glad we visited, even if it was stressful at times.
-Traveling to a new destination is an eye-opener (don't laugh - the McCafe in the Piazza Spagna area is not only the biggest and most stylish we've ever seen of a McDonalds, it also serves decadent desserts and excellent coffee!) and help us create new memories.
-And stories to tell.
+Don't roll your eyes when we tell you we ate at the McCafe in the Piazza Spagna area.
+It is hands down the biggest and most stylish McDonald we've ever been to.
+The desserts were decadent, the Americano coffee excellent, all served with real good quality utensils (no plastic stuff here)!
+They even have macarons!

 If Rome is on your bucket list, do it as soon as you are able.
 Walking the centuries-old cobblestone roads will take a toll on your feet.
 Know that lines will be long.
 Come prepared with a plan to minimize wait times, and you'll have a less stressful vacation.

-This post is shared with Bleubeard and Elizabeth's blog Altered Book Lover
+This post is shared with Altered Book Lover

 1. Well written and with enough warts to make it real.
 Great job.